riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 purposes---you won't know why they are there by looking at the example.
 But hopefully you don't need to.
 A load is a load.
 A test is a test.
 There is no difficulty in understanding these.

+What these features have in common is that they bring "concurrency" to the table, which is to say, compared to the non-concurrent version of mark or copy (generational GC is practically always concurrent so there is no non-concurrent generational GC), mutators (i.e., application threads) and GC threads run at the same time.
+There needs to be some sort of synchronization between them.
+By inserting barrier code into application code, mutators can synchronize with GC threads.
+In order for GC algorithm to not break under concurrency, the barrier gurantees certain things, e.g., for CM it's strong/weak tri-color invariant, for CC it's commonly to-space invariant.

 Barriers need to be short and fast.
 Usually they are laid down with at least a fast and a slow path.
+When certain conditions are met, mutators can skip barrier altogether, that is, going fast-path (a good example is the GC state check below),
-A very critical part in a barrier then, in this respect, is the check for fast/slow path condition.
+Since in the fastest path, mutators still need to at least check for a fast/slow path condition, a very critical part in a barrier then is this check.
 This check's frequency is a ratio of the frequency of read or write operations.
 A barrier can have multiple nested checks.
 The outermost one will be the cheapest; the innermost one will be the most precise, but probably laid down further from the read/write due to higher cost.
 These checks are interesting because they are a major source of barrier cost and